 In summary, both studies provide some support for the idea that taking a protein shake before bed will speed up muscle growth.
 But the fact that protein intake wasn’t matched between groups is a problem.

 We don’t know if it was the additional protein, or the time at which it was consumed, that was primarily responsible for the additional gains in size and strength.

-In fact, when daily protein intake is matched, there’s very little evidence to show that taking a protein shake before bed will help you build muscle any faster.
+In fact, when daily protein intake is matched, there’s very little evidence to show that taking protein before bed will help you build muscle any faster.

 When a team of US researchers put the idea to the test, there was no difference in muscle growth with a protein shake before bed compared to the same amount of protein consumed during the day .

 They took a group of recreationally active young men, and assigned them to one of two groups.
 The men lifted weights four times a week for ten weeks, and took a daily casein supplement providing 35 grams of protein.